christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 gotoAndPlay(56); // commands the playhead to jump to the frame whose number is in parenthesis trace("Hello World"); // writes a message to the Output panel
 ```

+**Note:** Each line of code above can be thought of as a command telling the computer to do something.
+I think this is a good way to think about it for the time being, but realize that technically what's going in each line is that [functions](#functions) are being called.

 ####Give It a Try
 Play around with [this example](http://www.christensenacademy.org/modules/beginning-actionscript/textpage/basic-commands.fla) to see if you can figure out what the code is doing.
 To test the program press ctrl+enter on PC or command+return on Mac.
 Look at the code for each frame.
 Try changing up some of the commands and predict the results.